The Weather Authority: Isolated rain and storms for your Monday afternoon

 The Weather Authority is continuing to monitor the tropics.

-Our meteorologists are watching Tropical Storm Isaac in the North Atlantic, Tropical Depression Joyce in the Central Atlantic, and Tropical Depression Twelve, a tropical wave offshore of Africa and an area of interest in the Western Caribbean.
+Our meteorologists are watching Tropical Storm Isaac in the North Atlantic, Tropical Depression Joyce in the Central Atlantic, as well as Tropical Storm Kirk and a tropical wave behind it offshore of Africa.
+There is also an area of interest in the Western Caribbean.

 Despite all of that activity, WINK News Weather Authority Meteorologists are more focused on the disturbance that could be developing in the Western Caribbean over the next seven days.

-A broad area of low pressure over the western Caribbean Sea, producing disorganized showers and thunderstorms.
+A broad area of low pressure over the western Caribbean Sea is producing disorganized showers and thunderstorms.

 Environmental conditions appear to be conducive to gradual development, and a tropical depression could form around the middle part of this week while the disturbance moves slowly west-northwestward.